-Cooling Towers are heat rejection devices used for cooling water – or other working medium – to near the ambient wet-bulb air temperature.
-Cooling towers use evaporation of water to reject heat from processes such as cooling the circulating water used in oil refineries, chemical plants, power plants, steel mills and food processing plants.
+A cooling tower is a heat exchanger, inside of which heat is withdrawn from the water by contact between the water and the air.
+Cooling towers use water evaporation to reject heat from processes such as cooling the circulating water used in oil refineries, chemical plants, power plants, steel mills and food processing plants.

 An industrial water cooling tower extracts waste heat to the atmosphere though the cooling of a water stream to a lower temperature.
 Towers that use this process are called evaporative cooling towers.